 - Close reading practices

 - Reading and understanding grammar

-Our Reading services also consist of support for faculty and courses.
-These services may consist of focused workshops and/or presentations for students and are meant to be a complement to the course instruction.
+Our Reading services can also provide support for faculty and courses in the form of focused workshops and/or presentations for students and are meant to be a complement to the course instruction.
 Faculty may also refer individual students to our services.
 We encourage faculty to email Jay Spencer at Joseph.Spencer@ucr.edu to begin discussion and planning.

-The following Workshops will be scheduled for Spring 2021.
+The following Workshops are scheduled for Fall 2021.
 They will be held via Zoom.
 Please register through Accudemia to receive the Zoom meeting link.

 Sample Articles below: